HouseTrip/housetrip.github.com/_posts/2014-04-07-a-take-on-docs.md

 _per se_ exists mostly under the skullcaps of team members, but some things do need minimal documentation.

-I decided to try to write it down properly afte receiving this email from [Nilan](https://twitter.com/nilanp):
+I decided to try to write it down properly after receiving this email from [Nilan](https://twitter.com/nilanp):

 > Hey Julien -